 The 172nd Law Commission report had made the following recommendations for substantial change in the law with regard to rape.

-- A new offence, namely section 376E with the title ‘unlawful sexual conduct’ should be created.
+new offence, namely section 376E with the title ‘unlawful sexual conduct’

 Each of the above points stands valid.
 I couldn’t have agreed more.
 It is time we changed our attitude towards rape victims.
 They need a shoulder to cry on, a hand to wipe their tears and a friend to support them as they wage a war against their offenders.
 They do not need to prove anything about their character, it is us, as a society, who needs a character certificate.
 Are we up for it?